Fox (Italian TV channel)

 Fox was an Italian television channel, owned by Fox Networks Group Italy and broadcast in Italy by Sky Italia on Channel 112.
-Launched on July 31, 2003, coinciding with the launch of Sky Italy, it broadcast its programs in Italian and English.
+Launched on 31 July 2003, coinciding with the launch of Sky Italy, it broadcast its programs in Italian and English.
 In 2009, it started broadcasting in HD.

-The channel ceased broadcasting on June 30, 2022, with Nat Geo/Wild and Baby TV remaining on air, until these channels closed on 1 October 2022, ending Disney Italia's distribution of networks through cable and satellite.
+On 20 March 2019, Disney acquired Fox Network Group's owner, 21st Century Fox.
+The channel ceased broadcasting on 1 July 2022, with Nat Geo/Wild and Baby TV remaining on air, until these channels closed on 1 October 2022, ending Disney Italia's distribution of networks through cable and satellite.
 Most of the channel's programming moved to Disney+'s Star hub.

+The Simpsons is the last program of Fox before the channel is shut down permanently.